isaxt/isa-portfolio-site-sem-2/chronically_online_FINAL/README.md

 ## 🎯 Goal

-To create a playful but thoughtful reflection on what it means to be *chronically online* — blending humor, internet culture, and self-awareness.
+I wanted to create a playful but thoughtful reflection on what it means to be *chronically online* — blending humor, internet culture, and self-awareness.
 This project is also an ongoing exploration of how our relationships with technology have evolved, and where we’re heading next.

 ## 🛠️ Built With

 - HTML / CSS / JavaScript
-- Possibly a sprinkle of memes
-- ✨ VIBES ✨

-## 🚧 In Progress

-- [ ] Add visual/UX polish with memes
+- memes

-- [ ] Do further research on internet usage trends
+## 🚧 Future Iteration (AKA if I had more time...)

+- I want make the website *EVEN* more chaotic-- more memes and crazy visuals
+- My friends (during the prototype share out in class) had the cute idea to potentially have easter eggs where if the user presses the memes then it could also accumulate points that way